Do you feel that your telescope is just too small?

 a very affordable price.

-At left you see results of the Amateur Astronomer Survey which shows that fully half of the
+Above you see results of the Amateur Astronomer Survey which shows that fully half of the

 astronomers who took the survey not only use binoculars in their hobby, but